Thomas Hearns vs. Juan Roldán: Background

-In his previous fight 2–division world champion Thomas Hearns had made the jump to light heavyweight and defeated Dennis Andries to capture his third world title in his third division.
+In his previous fight, then 2–division world champion Thomas Hearns had made the jump to light heavyweight and defeated Dennis Andries to capture his third world title in his third division.
 Hearns was still a top–ranked middleweight and the World Boxing Council eventually gave him an ultimatum to either defend his WBC light heavyweight title against their number–one contender Eddie Davis or return to the middleweight division to challenge Juan Roldán for the WBC middleweight title which had been declared vacant as a result of Sugar Ray Leonard's retirement following his victory over Marvin Hagler.
 Hearns ultimately decided to pursue the vacant middleweight title in an effort to become boxing's first ever four–division world champion.
 Hearns cited that fact as well as putting his past defeats to Leonard and Marvin Hagler behind him as a reason for taking the fight, stating "When I beat Roldan, it will erase all the criticizing I've been getting from people because of the fact that Ray Leonard and Marvin Hagler beat me.
 It seems like I get a lot of flak for that.
 People always bring up the two losses, and never what I've done.
 This fight will put me in the history books and put great thoughts in people's minds."

 The undercard featured Charles Williams challenging reigning IBF light heavyweight champion Bobby Czyz and then–undefeated middleweight prospect Michael Nunn against Darnell Knox.
 A possible fight between Hearns and Czyz for the IBF light heavyweight title that was in Czyz's possession was being touted as a possibility should Czyz and Hearns win their respective fights, however Czyz was upset by Williams, putting the end to any such possibility.